jhpyle/docassemble/_docs/helloworld.md

 ![New interview]({{ site.baseurl }}/img/playground-new-interview.png)

-Then, copy and paste the interview code above into the editor:
+Then, copy and paste the [DALang] code above into the editor:

 ![Code copied into interview]({{ site.baseurl }}/img/playground-new-interview-with-code.png)